Multitasking & Task Switching: The Real Cost to Focus

 Attention Also Plays a big Role in Multitasking

 Attention is intimately linked to memory and multitasking.
 After all, we can't remember anything if we can't pay enough attention to it in the first place, right?
-So, improving our ability to focus may enhance our memory and productivity while multitasking.
+So, improving our ability to focus may enhance our memory and output while multitasking.

 How are attention and memory linked?